elizabethsiegle/autobook-bayclub-ignite-classes-do/README.md

 That's all local! ssh into your droplet.

 ## Deployment
-1. Upload files to `/bayclub-schedule-ignite` on your droplet.
+1. Upload files to `/bayclub-schedule-ignite` on your droplet (and /)
 a. ssh into server: `ssh root@YOUR-DROPLET-IP`
-b. `scp -r * root@YOUR-DROPLET-IP:/bayclub-schedule-ignite`
+b. `scp -r app.py env root@YOUR-DROPLET-IP:/bayclub-schedule-ignite`
 2. install dependencies on the server

 ```bash